Ilunga Makabu

-Junior Ilunga Makabu (born 8 November 1987) is a Congolese-South African-French professional boxer.
+Junior Ilunga Makabu (born 8 November 1987) is a Congolese-South African professional boxer.
 He held the WBC cruiserweight title from 2020 to 2023.

 As of June 2022, he is ranked as the world's second-best active cruiserweight by BoxRec, and Fourth by The Ring magazine, and the Transnational Boxing Rankings Board.
 He is the older brother of heavyweight boxer Martin Bakole.

 Professional career

 Early career

-His professional career began on 20 June 2008, when he lost four round bouts fighting (by technical knockout in the first round) with the South African boxer Khayeni Hlungwane.
+His professional career began on 20 June 2008, losing a four-round bout by technical knockout in the first round against the South African boxer Khayeni Hlungwane.
 The fight was held at the Carousel Hotel & Casino in Temba in the province of North-West.
 On 13 September 2008, he achieved his first victory, defeating by technical knockout in the first round the representative of Zimbabwe Elvis Moyo.
 On 19 November 2011 he faced Brazilian Pedro Otas.
 A twelve-round fight was organized at Monte Casino in Johannesburg, starring Michael Buffer.
 The dominant Makabu ended the duel by technical knockout in the eleventh round.